 Refer to the manufacturer's data sheet and select a battery.
-The battery must use the discharge curve on the data sheet for the 10-hour or 12-hour rate for a 12-hour run time calculation at an End Cell voltage of 1.75 volts per cell.
-For 24-hour applications you can use a 20-hour or the 10-hour rate.
+The battery must use the nominal capacity (Ah) on the data sheet for the 10-hour or 12-hour rate for a 12-hour run time calculation at an End Cell voltage of 1.75 volts per cell.
+For 24-hour applications you can use a 20-hour or the 12-hour rate.